Max Weisel: Nock

 In March 2022, Normal released “Nock, a team-based bow and arrow Esports game for the Quest 2 and Meta Quest Pro.
-Nock is a self-described “love letter to Rocket League, another popular, soccer-like multiplayer video game with fluid mechanics and a futuristic approach to competitive sports.
-Nock has built a community of VR participants around the notion of “easy to play but hard to master”, which engages new users with its vibrant arenas, polished soundscapes and intuitive controls, while also maintaining space for high-level strategy which dedicated players can practice in an effort to climb competitive ranking systems and compete in tournaments.
+Nock is a self-described “love letter to Rocket League, another soccer-like multiplayer video game with a futuristic approach to competitive sports, with both games having been described as “easy to play but hard to master”.
 Nock would go on to land a spot in NPR's “best games of 2022 so far” and in May 2023, became available for the PSVR 2.
 In July 2023 Nock would also arrive on SteamVR, coinciding with the addition of “Airside Park, a virtual in-game space for players to meet one another and compete in minigames in between official matches.